What are capital gains?

 Savvy investors have a workaround to avoid the ding of the superficial loss rule.
 Let’s say you invest in an asset that tracks the S&P 500 index.
 Simply sell that asset, and find another investment product tracking a similar index.

 In addition, consider taking advantage of the opportunity to engage in tax-loss harvesting.
 This involves offloading underperforming funds, creating a capital loss.
-Apply this loss, to your gain, to offset the impact.
+Apply this loss to your gain to offset the impact.

 Finally, you always have the option of holding off on reporting the loss until next year’s taxes.
 This method of reducing capital gains is a bit more tricky.
 The government requires that you report both gains and losses if you incur both in the same tax year.
-If, however, you only incur losses, you carry them over until such time (within the next three years) that you have gains to help offset the loss.
+If, however, you only incur losses, carry them over until such time (within the next three years) that you have gains to help offset the loss.

-Capital Gains Tax in Canada
+Capital gains tax in Canada